HL7/cqf-recommendations/input/pagecontent/methodology-case-study.md

 #### Package all CPG Work Products in Composite CPG Asset (profiled IG resource)

 Following the packaging guidance in the CPG implementation guide, the artifacts can be packaged independently, or using an asset collection, which is a Library with composed-of related artifacts references to all the artifacts.
-For distribution, this can then be packaged in a CPGArtifactBundle.
+For distribution, this can then be packaged in a CRMIManifestLibrary.